Refrigerator Water Filter Problems & How to Fix Them

 Try a longer press

 Hold the reset button for a full 5–8 seconds.
-Some models require a longer hold than others.

 Power cycle the fridge